Abdus Salam: Youth and education

-Abdus Salam was born to Muslim parents during the British Raj on 29 January 1926 in the Punjab Province of British ruled India (present day in Pakistan).
-He belonged to the Muslim of Rajput ancestry community professing the Ahmadiyya sect in Islam, his son Ahmad Salam later recounting that he would tell him stories of Rajput cultural history "of which he was very proud"; as per Jagjit Singh in his biography of Salam, his family traced its genealogy back to a Rajput prince named Buddahn who converted to Islam at the hands of a Sufi preacher and later founded the city of Jhang around the year 1160.
+Abdus Salam was born on Friday, January 29, 1926 in Jhang in the Punjab Province of British India (present day in Pakistan) into a Punjabi family professing Ahmadiyya.
+(Note: Salam’s birth certificate lists his birthplace as Jhang.
+Though certain modern sources note that he was actually born in his maternal village of Santokdas in Sahiwal with his mother shifting back to Jhang, where his father was working as a teacher, shortly after his birth.)
+He belonged to the Muslim Rajput community, his son Ahmad Salam later recounted that he would tell him stories of Rajput cultural history "of which he was very proud".
+Jagjit Singh, in his biography of Salam, says that his family traditionally traced its genealogy back to a Rajput prince named Buddahn who converted to Islam at the hands of a Sufi preacher and later founded the city of Jhang around the year 1160.
 Salam was the son of Chaudhary Muhammad Hussain, a school teacher of Jhang and Hajirah who belonged to Faizullah Chak near Batala.

 The name Choudhary Muhammad Hussain gave his son was Abd al-Salam which means "Servant of God".
 Abd means servant and Salam is one of the 99 names of God in the Qur'an.
 In English, his name is usually transliterated as Abdus Salam, which should be understood as a single given name.
 His father followed the custom of not giving a surname.
 Later in his life he added Mohammad to his name.

 St John's College, Cambridge, where Salam studied.

 Salam established an early reputation in Punjab for outstanding academic performance.
 At age 14, he scored the highest marks ever recorded for the entrance examination of the Punjab University, earning a full scholarship to the Government College of Lahore.'
 Instead of moving to Lahore immediately, he remained in Jhang and studied for two years at Government Intermediate College.
 In 1942, he passed his FA examinations with the highest scores in the province.